Administration & Supervision (Ed.S.)

 Deadlines

 The deadlines for submitting a complete application, transcripts, and letters of recommendation are January 15 for the spring semester, May 15 for the summer, and August 15 for the fall.
 Applicants for financial assistance should complete their applications by February 15 to ensure consideration for the following academic year.
 Incomplete applications will not be considered.
-Applications should be sent directly to the Dean of the Graduate School.
+Applications are submitted electronically via the ‘Application Requirements & Deadlines’ section above.

 The Administration and Supervision Program offers the degree of Education Specialist in Educational Administration and Supervision.